Ridge19/LocalText-App/README.md

 1. **Download & Install:**
    - Download the Local Text APK from the web dashboard and install it on your Android device.
 2. **Pair Device:**
-   - Log in to the web dashboard, go to "Manage Device", and scan the QR code using the app.
+   - Log in to the web dashboard, go to "Add Device", and scan the QR code using the app.
 3. **Send SMS:**
    - Use the web dashboard to send SMS via your paired device(s).
 4. **Manage Devices:**